“Pianist Yoko Miwa displays unpretentious melodies, elegant phrasing, and the lyrical sensibility of a jazz poet.” –Jazziz Magazine

 “She has the enviable ability to play in any context with authenticity, clarity, and spontaneity…”

 -Wilbert Sostre, JazzTimes

-“Simply a first class, straight up, straight ahead player whose sole mission is to step up and deliver the goods,…” –Midwest Record Review
+“Simply a first class, straight up, straight ahead player whose sole mission is to step up and deliver the goods.” –Midwest Record Review

-Miwa, a native of Kobe, Japan, was classically trained and didn’t pursue an interest in jazz until she met and studied with Minoru Ozone, a popular television organist and nightclub owner who is the father of pianist Makoto Ozone.
+A native of Kobe, Japan, Miwa didn’t pursue an interest in jazz until she met and studied with Minoru Ozone, a popular television organist and nightclub owner who is the father of pianist Makoto Ozone.
 Miwa worked at Ozone’s club and as an accompanist and piano instructor at his music school until the great Kobe earthquake of 1995 destroyed both facilities.
 Then, while continuing to take private lessons from Minoru Ozone, she also pursued musical studies at the Koyo Conservatory in Kobe.
 From there she won first prize in a scholarship competition to attend Berklee.
 Miwa quickly began playing with a host of talented students and teachers, and she formed a strong bond with vocal great Kevin Mahogany, who chose the pianist to serve as accompanist in his classes and on his gigs.

-Be sure to check out Yoko Miwa’s artist page on JVC Victor, All About Jazz, and her faculty profile at Berklee College of Music for additional information.
+Be sure to check out Yoko Miwa’s artist page on Ubuntu Music, JVC Victor, All About Jazz, and her faculty profile at Berklee College of Music for additional information.
 Click on the image to go to the respective page.

 Live Performance Videos